2018 Programs, Grants and Recognition Highlights

-2017 Siegman International School on Lasers: Hosted 68 students from 23 countries (29% developing nations), with women making up 40% of the attendees.
-52 (76%) of the students received either tuition or travel assistance.
-To date, the school has hosted 323 students.
+2018 Siegman International School on Lasers: Hosted 94 students from 30 countries (43% developing nations), with women making up 28% of the attendees.
+To date, the school has hosted 417 students.

-Student Chapter Grants: 25 student chapters in 17 countries received grants for professional development and youth outreach impacting 6,000.
+Student Chapter Grants: 10 student chapter and section grants were given to chapters in 6 countries providing professional development and youth outreach that impacted over 16,000.

-American Association of University Women (AAUW): 21 camps reaching 1,600 girls.
-OSAF also recruited 18 OSA members to participate in the camps’ Professional Women’s Night and hands-on demonstrations utilizing the Explore Optics Kits.
+American Association of University Women (AAUW): 21 Tech Trek camps reaching 1,600 girls featuring Professional Women’s Night and hands-on demonstrations utilizing the Explore Optics Kits.